 - Information on how learning is impacted.

-- Includes professional credentials and signature of the evaluator.
+- Professional credentials and signature of the evaluator.

-If you are requesting accommodations on the ACT, please reach out to Mrs. Twyman or Mrs. Ralston (ACT Coordinator at Helias).
+If you are requesting accommodations on the ACT, please reach out to Mrs. Twyman or Mrs. Ralston (ACT coordinator at Helias Catholic).
 Documentation must be submitted by the school.
-However, please understand that it will be up to ACT to determine if the requested accommodations are accepted or denied.
+Please understand that it will be up to ACT to determine if the requested accommodations are accepted or denied.